nhstaple/feelskunaman/README.md

 * Valence: happy for the first and fourth quadrants, and sad for the second and third quadrants.
 * Arousal: awake for the first and second quadrats, and bored for the third and fourth quadrants.

 The valence-arousal components of each emotive are provided by Spotify through floating point numbers rangind from `[0, 1]`.
 For the sake of analysis, these values are linearly transformed about the origin to fall in the range `[-1, 1]`.
-The position of an emotive is defined in terms of polar coordinates: `(r, θ)` where $r$ is the emotive's *intensity*, or vector norm, and θ is the emotive's *direction*.
+The position of an emotive is defined in terms of polar coordinates: `(r, θ)` where `r` is the emotive's *intensity*, or vector norm, and θ is the emotive's *direction*.

 ### Music Information Retrieval (Spotify)
 Information is provided from Spotify's API through the `helpers.spotify.client` submodule.